John E. Sununu: 2002

 In 2002, Sununu ran for a United States Senate seat from New Hampshire.
-In the Republican primary, he defeated the Republican incumbent Bob Smith 54%–45%.
-In the November election, he subsequently defeated Democratic Governor Jeanne Shaheen 51%–46%.
+In the Republican primary, he defeated Republican incumbent Bob Smith by a margin of 54–45%.
+In the November election, he subsequently defeated Democratic Governor Jeanne Shaheen by a margin of 51–46%.
 The election was marred by members of the Republican Party who organized the 2002 New Hampshire Senate election phone jamming scandal which disrupted Democratic efforts.

 2008

-In a rematch, Shaheen defeated Sununu 52% to 45%.
-She won every county but Carroll, Belknap, and Rockingham counties.
+In a rematch, Shaheen defeated Sununu by a margin of 52–45%.
+She won every county except Carroll, Belknap, and Rockingham counties.
 Sununu slightly outperformed Republican presidential candidate John McCain in the 2008 national election, as McCain got about 45% of the vote but did not win any counties.